eman3220/Cluedo/README.md

 Here lies the Cluedo Project of eman3220 and samuraiRAZR

-The purpose of this assignment is to pass our Swen222 course.
+The purpose of this assignment is to pass our Swen222 course.\n